 The Polish beverage list is not too different from other countries in Europe with wine, tea, and coffee being popular drinks.
 For more information, traditional Polish alcoholic drinks consist of beer, vodka, and mead (fermented honey).

-Popular dishes: Czernina (soup made from duck blood), Bigos (include meat and cabbage), Bigos (potato dumpling), etc.
+Popular dishes: Czernina (soup made from duck blood), Bigos (including meat and cabbage), Bigos (potato dumpling), etc.

 Popular drinks: Beer, coffee, cider, herbal tea, wine, and more